Skip to main content

 Does the India-France DTAA reduce capital gains tax rates on shares?

-No. Following the 2026 Amending Protocol, India has full taxing rights on capital gains from the sale of shares of Indian companies by French residents, with no treaty-imposed rate cap.
-India applies its domestic capital gains tax rates (12.5% LTCG, 20% STCG on listed shares).
+Under the current treaty, India can tax share gains only where the French investor holds at least 10% of the Indian company.
+Once the 2026 Amending Protocol is ratified (it was signed on 23 February 2026 and is pending ratification by both parliaments), India will have full taxing rights on capital gains from the sale of shares of Indian companies by French residents, with no treaty-imposed rate cap.
+Where taxable, India applies its domestic capital gains tax rates (12.5% LTCG, 20% STCG on listed shares).
 Relief from double taxation comes through the foreign tax credit mechanism in France.

-What changed in the 2026 Amending Protocol regarding capital gains?
+What changes under the 2026 Amending Protocol regarding capital gains?

 The key change is the removal of the 10% shareholding threshold from Article 14(5).
-Previously, India could only tax gains on shares where the French investor held at least 10% of the Indian company's capital.
-Now, India can tax all share disposals by French residents regardless of the size of their holding.
+Currently, India can only tax gains on shares where the French investor holds at least 10% of the Indian company's capital.
+Once the Protocol is ratified and enters into force, India will be able to tax all share disposals by French residents regardless of the size of their holding.

 How does a French investor avoid double taxation on Indian capital gains?